hanabi/hanabi.github.io/Reference.md

 * Typically, players will only have one card to play at a time.
 In this case, unless there is some really good clue to give, there are no decisions to be made - they just play their one playable card.
 * What if a player has two or more playable cards to play?
 Which card should they play first?
-* If one of the cards is not completely known yet (e.g. a playable 2 of unknown color), then the player may play that card first if they want, depending on the situation.
+* If one of the cards is not completely known yet (e.g. a playable 2 of unknown color), then the player might want to play that card first, depending on the situation.
 For example, it might be good for a player to play a semi-unknown card over a fully-known card just in case it leads into someone else's hand.
-* Otherwise, if **all** of the playable cards are completely known, then our group agrees that they should be played in a specific order.
+* Otherwise, our group agrees that playable cards should be played in a specific order.
 We refer to this as *Priority*.
+If a fully-known card is played, then it must adhere to the *Priority* rules.
 The agreed *Priority* is as follows:

 | Priority | Category of card                                                   | Reason
 | -------- | ------------------------------------------------------------------ | ------